 The sophomore album feels even more grand with more long epic songs and moody interludes.
 The majestic quality of the band’s music never compromises its rawness or heaviness.
 Jake Dreyer’s riffs and guitar leads are razor sharp and Joseph Michael delivers a vocal performance that is diverse, highly expressive, and with good sense for dramatic arrangements.

 On the other hand, the lyrics at times come across as bit too dramatic and have hard time keeping the good flow throughout the entire album.
 Still lyrics-wise the new album does offer a minor improvement.
 The complexity of the material sometimes results somewhat inelegant shifts from one section of the song to another.
-When it does works for the band then it’s simply masterful, like on one of the highlights of the album “Shadows”.
-On the other hand some of the songs have less graceful flow which results in solid song that lack focus, like the case is with +11 minute long “Vintage”.
+When it does work for the band then it’s simply masterful, like on one of the highlights of the album “Shadows”.
+On the other hand some of the songs have less graceful flow which results in solid songs that lack focus, like the case is with +11 minute long “Vintage”.

 Witherfall have found their way already on the debut and on A Prelude to Sorrow they follow it loyally.
 This is another rock-solid release by the band that masterfully balances on the thin line between grand and theatrical on one hand, and blistering and down-to-earth heavy on the other.